A new derivation of the relationship between diffusion coefficient and entropy in classical Brownian motion by the ensemble method: III. Hamiltonian at equilibrium in the reference frame of the observer as a Brownian particle

 Eq.(\ref{eq:main}) is a { second-order equation} of $\lambda$ and $\phi$ is { the same level}.
 Now the system is linear and { will reach equilibrium at $t=\infty$}.
 Two particles with the same initial position but a initial velocity difference $\bm{\nu}_{0}$ can get a maximum divergence of $\Delta \textbf{x}=\frac{\bm{\nu}_{0}}{\gamma}$, { therefore} the { term} $M\gamma \bm{\nu}_{0}(\textbf{x}-\textbf{x}^{o})$ will { involve in the form being} $M(\gamma\Delta \textbf{x})^{2}.$ { Consequently, the final Hamiltonian of the ensemble system with $n$ Brownian particles in the reference frame at equilibrium reads}

-{ It needs to point that the entropy whose definition depends upon the Hamiltonian is similar to the the Kolmogorov-Sinai entropy.
-The definition of Kolmogorov-Sinai entropy is based on the change ratio of phase-space volume as time varying.}
+{It needs to point that the entropy whose definition depends upon the Hamiltonian is similar to the Kolmogorov-Sinai entropy.
+The definition of Kolmogorov-Sinai entropy is based on the change ratio of phase-space volume as time varying.} {Dzugutov, Aurell and Vulpiani have made the assumption that the Kolmogorov-Sinai entropy can be connected to the conventional thermodynamic entropy\cite{1998PhRvL..81..1762D}.
+The derivation of Eq.(\ref{eq:Hamiltonian}) based on the Kolmogorov-Sinai entropy would be showed in APPENDIX \ref{sect:Defin}.
+In APPENDIX \ref{sect:Therm}, the formula of the thermodynamic entropy of Brownian particle is derived, but it is hard to analytically solve.
+Fortunately, Dzugutov et al. have point that Kolmogorov-Sinai entropy, when expressed in terms of the atomic collision frequency, is uniquely related to the thermodynamic excess entropy by a universal linear scaling law\cite{1998PhRvL..81..1762D}.
+The linear law is not influence the exponential relationship between the diffusion coefficient and the entropy. }